 “We should preserve our traditions and national heritage.
 We should stick to our roots and our Arabic and Islamic traditions.”
 Sheikh Zayed Bin Sultan Al Nayhan

-When I first visited the mosque back in February 2009 it was easy to collect an abeya or kandura at the public entrance and roam free through the communal areas.
-Over the years the mosque’s growing popularity has meant an increase in tourists so these days obtaining the appropriate clothing is a more time-consuming process requiring visitors to traipse through the underground basement car park and provide relevant ID, then repeat the process to return the clothing (read about mosque etiquette here).
+When I first visited the mosque back in February 2009 it was easy to collect an abaya or kandura at the public entrance and roam free throughout the communal areas.
+Over the years the mosque’s growing popularity has seen a significant increase in tourists so now obtaining the appropriate clothing is a more time-consuming process – read about mosque etiquette here.

-Rope barriers have also been introduced to cordon off zones of the carpet in the main hall confining sightseers to certain areas.
-The increase in visitors (estimated at three million worshippers and tourists combined last year) has also seen commercialism infiltrate the site in the form of Australian brand The Coffee Club opening a cafe in the grounds.
-Luckily it’s tucked away in a far corner so does not encroach on the serenity of the mosque but does give the bus loads of tourists a refreshment stop.
+Rope barriers have also been introduced to cordon off zones of the carpet in the main hall confining visitors to certain areas.
+Increased visitor numbers, estimated at three million worshippers and tourists combined last year, has also seen commercialism infiltrate the site with The Coffee Club opening in the grounds.
+Luckily it’s tucked away in a far corner so does not encroach on the serenity of the mosque but does provide the bus loads of tourists a refreshment stop.